Stover Canal: History

 The canal was built at a time when the ball clay industry was expanding, but transport of the bulky product was difficult.
 James Templer (1748–1813) of Stover House, Teigngrace, saw this as an opportunity, and began to construct the canal at his own expense in January 1790.
 He planned to reach Bovey Tracey, passing through Jewsbridge, near Heathfield en route, and to construct a branch to Chudleigh.
-Having invested over £1,000 in the project, he sought an Act of Parliament which would allow him to raise more capital, but although the Act was passed on 11 June 1792, he did not invoke its powers, as the canal had already reached Ventiford, Teigngrace and he did not extend it further.
+Having invested over £1,000 in the project, he sought an act of Parliament which would allow him to raise more capital, but although the Templer's Estate Act 1792 (32 Geo.
+3. c.
+41 Pr.) was passed on 11 June 1792, he did not invoke its powers, as the canal had already reached Ventiford, Teigngrace and he did not extend it further.

 As built, the canal was 1.7 mi long and included five locks.
 It was supplied with water from three feeders, one from Ventiford Brook, a stream which also supplies Stover Lake (now in Stover Country Park) and one from the River Bovey at Jewsbridge, both of which fed the top pound, and one from the River Teign at Fishwick, which entered the canal just below lock 4.
 The exit from the canal was on to the tidal Whitelake channel, and from there to the River Teign and the docks.
 The first three locks did not originally have side walls, but used earth banks instead, which were replaced with timber or brick walls in due course.
 The Graving Dock lock was only 56 ft long, and so could take a single barge, but all the others were long enough to take two barges end to end.
 The first Jetty Marsh lock was much bigger, at 215 × 45 ft, but carries the inscription Duke of Somerset, 1841, and so it would appear that it was reconstructed as a basin, so that barges could wait in it for the tide.
 The Graving Dock lock is probably unique in the United Kingdom, in that it was reconstructed with a dock at its side, which could be used as a dry dock when the lock was empty.
 (The Cefn Flight of locks, or 14 lock flight, on the Crumlin Arm of the Mon & Brec Canal, has one lock with a similar 'dry dock' build into the site of the lock chamber.)
-Both Jetty Marsh lock and Graving Dock lock are currently Grade 2 listed.
+Both Jetty Marsh lock and Graving Dock lock are currently Grade II listed.

 Having invested most of his capital in the project, James Templer was rewarded by the success of the canal.
 A major contract with Josiah Wedgwood and Sons was re-established in 1798.
 Wedgwood remained the major recipient of the ball clay until 1815, after which trade was established with other pottery manufacturers and other ports.